 connected with him in discipleship.

 An imagery that is similar, but in a countering way, is that of John 15:5-6:

 “I am the vine, you are the branches.
 Those who abide in me and I in them bear much fruit, because apart from me you can do nothing.
 Whoever does not abide in me is thrown away like a branch and withers; such branches are gathered, thrown into the fire, and burned.”We see the similar consequences of being cut-off from God's life-giving vine: withering up and becoming fuel for the hell fires of our violence.
 But here is the positive statement of remaining connected to Christ the vine.
 In our baptisms we are grafted to that vine and watered with God's gracious forgiveness.
 At the table we are refreshed with the fruit of the vine to live lives as peacemakers, those who resist the temptations of continually falling into rivalry with others.
 Or, as Jesus puts it at the end of this lection, those who have salt in themselves and become the salt of peace for others.

 4. In addition to the "priesthood of all believers" theme mentioned above, the second part of this lection provides the opportunity to have the Girardian anthropology shed some light on these "hard sayings" about skandalon.
-In 2003 my sermon spoke explicitly talk Girard's theory as shedding further light on the Gospel.
-I took Jesus' words as humorous ("dark humor," obviously) hyperboles that he used to get his point across, so I used some of my favorite comic strips to illustrate.
+In 2003 my sermon spoke explicitly of Girard's theory as shedding further light on the Gospel.
+I took Jesus' words as humorous ("dark humor," obviously) hyperboles that he used to get his point across (akin to O'Connor's use of the grotesque), so I used some of my favorite comic strips to illustrate.
 See sermon entitled "Mimetic Desire: The Stumbling Block."